RyotaUshio/obsidian-pdf-plus/README.md

 #### Display text options

-- **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<pdf file title>, page <page number>` to the link text by default.
+- **Copy link with/without display text**: When copying a link to a selection or an annotation in a PDF file, Obsidian appends `|<PDF FILE TITLE>, page <PAGE NUMBER>` to the link text by default.
 This plugin allows you to disable this behavior if you don't like it.
 - **Custom display text format**: You can customize the template format that will be applied the display text  when copying a link to a selection or an annotation in PDF viewer.
 Each `{{...}}` in the template will be evaluated as a JavaScript expression with many variables available.
 See the plugin settings for the details.

 ### Embedding PDF files